xXleowXx/gitlab-charts/doc/charts/globals.md

 ### `global.ingress.useNewIngressForCerts`

-Global setting that changes the behaviour of the `cert-manager` to perform the ACME challenge validation with a new Ingress created dynamically each time.
+Global setting that changes the behavior of the `cert-manager` to perform the ACME challenge validation with a new Ingress created dynamically each time.

 The default logic (when `global.ingress.useNewIngressForCerts` is `false`) reuses existing Ingresses for